danielwatson6/hate-speech-project/README.md

 - [Twitter hate speech dataset](https://github.com/t-davidson/hate-speech-and-offensive-language/blob/master/data/labeled_data.csv?raw=true): rename the file to `twitter.csv` and place it in the `data` directory.

 - [Google News Word2Vec](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing): place the file directly in the `data` directory.

+### Scraping YouTube

+For the scraping script to work, place your YouTube API key in a file `scraping/api_key`.